AndrewSpangler/LoStack/readme.md

 - **Reverse Proxy**: Traefik with automatic HTTPS and service routing
 - **On-Demand Services**: Sablier manages container lifecycle, starting services when needed
 - **Web-Based Management**: Homepage dashboard for easy service access
-- **Development Tools**: Integrated Code-Server, file browsers, and utilities
+- **Development Tools**: Integrated Code-Server, file browsers, git service, and utilities
 - **Resource Efficient**: Services sleep when not in use to conserve system resources

 ## Architecture